Cambridge-ICCS/practical-ml-with-pytorch/README.md

 #### 2. Create a virtual environment
 Before installing any Python packages it is important to first create a Python virtual environment.
-This provides an insulated environment inside which we can install Python packages without polluting the operating systems' Python environment.
+This provides an insulated environment inside which we can install Python packages without polluting the operating system's Python environment.
+Note that this workshop requires a Python version of 3.9 or greater.

-If you have never done this before don't worry: it is *very* good practise, especially when you are working on multiple projects, and easy to do.
+If you have never done this before don't worry: it is *very* good practice, especially when you are working on multiple projects, and easy to do.

 ```